 Simon - 2021

 I used to have a Guest Book page but decided to take it down.
 With the worries over internet security and data collection, search engines are quite rightly flagging non-secure sites (such as mine) that request any form of data input.
 It seemed more practical to simply remove it.
-Anybody wishing to contact me can do so via the e-mail links at the head of each page or from the sidebar.
+Anybody wishing to contact me can do so via the e-mail links at the head of each page.
 I might even have the answer to your query !